-Comprehensive Analysis of Biomarkers in Vulvar Cancer-Unveiling the Role of EGFR, GLUT1, MUC1, MRP1, P16, PD-L1, and P53: A Review
+Comprehensive Analysis of Biomarkers in Vulvar Cancer: Unveiling the Roles of EGFR, GLUT1, MUC1, MRP1, P16, PD-L1, and P53 – A Review

 Abstract

-Vulvar cancer remains a significant health concern for women worldwide, it provides a comprehensive overview of biomarkers in vulvar cancer, focusing on the significance of EGFR, GLUT1, MUC1, and MRP1.
-It explores their prognostic value, pathophysiology and delves into the intricate landscape of P16, PD-L1, and P53 biomarkers.
-The article aims to elucidate the roles of these biomarkers in predicting outcomes, offering insights into their potential as prognostic indicators for vulvar cancer.
-This analysis contributes to the evolving understanding of molecular markers in the context of vulvar cancer prognosis and informs future research directions in the field.
+Vulvar cancer remains a significant health concern for women worldwide.
+This comprehensive review provided an overview of biomarkers in vulvar cancer, focusing on the significance of EGFR, GLUT1, MUC1, MRP1, P16, PD-L1, and P53.
+It explores their prognostic value and pathophysiology, delving into the intricate landscape of these biomarkers.
+It was aimed to elucidate the roles of these biomarkers in predicting outcomes, offering insights into their potential as prognostic indicators for vulvar cancer.
+This analysis can contribute to the evolving understanding of molecular markers in the context of vulvar cancer prognosis and informs future research directions in the field.

 Introduction